Welcome to today's edition of the Rush 24-7 podcast.

 You lie to yourself and you believe yourself into thinking that everybody still loves you like they once did.

-And if you, as a performer lose control of this and reality, and you descend into the fantasy land you create, then you've got real problems.
+And if you, as a performer, lose control of this and reality and you descend into the fantasy land you create, then you've got real problems.

-Obama is standing up there on stage.
+So Obama is standing up there on stage.

-And I'm telling you, he really believes what he tells himself therefore, and then believes Is that everybody he sees out there in the crowd is there because they really want him to stay in office.
+What he tells himself, therefore, and then believes, is that everybody he sees out there in the crowd is there because they really want him to stay in office.

 They really, really love him.